oliveigah/klife_protocol/README.md

 Each message has it's own set of fields, as described in the Kafka official documentation.
 On this library, each message has it's own module within `KlifeProtocol.Messages` namespace.
 In the previous example we used `KlifeProtocol.Messages.ApiVersions` which stands for the [API version message](https://kafka.apache.org/protocol.html#The_Messages_ApiVersions).

+Each message contains 2 main functions:

+- `serialize_request/2`: Receives a map and serialize it to kafka wire format of the given version.
+- `deserialize_response/3`: Receive a binary in the kafka wire format and deserialize it into a map.

-You can find the available fields directly on the Kafka documentation or inside the message module documentation, which contains all the possible fields, along with extra comments describing each one of them.
+You can find the available fields directly on the Kafka documentation or inside the message module documentation which contains all the possible fields, along with extra comments describing each one of them.
 All fields can be provided (for serialization) or returned (for deseriaization) inside the content map attribute.

+### Serialize Request

+It expects a map containing 2 attributes `headers` and `content` that are also maps.
+The required fields of each map depends on the version being handled and can be found on the documentation.

+It returns the binary in the kafka's wire format.

 For instance the `Messages.ApiVersions.serialize_request/2` has the following documentation:

 ```elixir
   @doc """
   Content fields:

   - client_software_name: The name of the client. (string | versions 3+)
   - client_software_version: The version of the client. (string | versions 3+)
   """
 ```